When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Introduction

-Several recent studies, focus on testing the accuracy and calibration of expressed probabilities \citep{ulmer2024calibrating, wang2024calibrating,cruz2024evaluating}.
-While important, these questions are distinct.
-On the one hand, a decision maker can hold inaccurate or miscalibrated beliefs in good faith.
-On the other hand, LLMs could express beliefs that fail such conditions for many reasons, even if they internally ``know better."
-For example, biases introduced during finetuning could lead models to verbalize miscalibrated probabilities.
+Recent work has largely focused on the accuracy and calibration of expressed probabilities \citep{ulmer2024calibrating, wang2024calibrating,cruz2024evaluating}.
+These questions are important, but they are conceptually distinct from the one we study here.
+On the one hand, a decision maker may hold inaccurate or miscalibrated beliefs in good faith.
+On the other hand, an LLM may express probabilities that fail to reflect the quantities actually governing its decisions.
+For example, finetuning or preference optimization may induce the model to verbalize systematically distorted probabilities.

-We propose a novel strategy for validating elicited probability judgments from LLMs that centers on jointly eliciting \emph{beliefs} and \emph{decisions} on tasks where action quality depends on the relevant probabilities.
-E.g., in medical diagnosis, we ask models both for the probability that a patient has a condition and for a diagnostic action (e.g., yes/no/abstain).
-We then test whether the elicited probabilities could be the subjective beliefs of \emph{any} rational agent for that decision problem.
-In the axiomatic tradition of \citet{VonNeumann1944-VONTOG-4}, rational action under uncertainty corresponds to expected-utility maximization with respect to a belief over states and a utility function over outcomes.
-Building on Bayesian decision theory, we treat beliefs as subjective probabilities while remaining agnostic about utilities \citep{mcfadden1973conditional}, deriving testable implications that link reported beliefs to choices; violations imply the joint pattern of elicited beliefs and actions cannot be rationalized by any Bayesian utility maximizer.

-This yields a minimalist but falsifiable evaluation strategy: rather than asserting that a reported probability reflects the model’s ``true belief,'' we identify conditions under which it \emph{cannot} be the belief of a rational decision-maker.
-Violation rates then quantify how well utility maximization (relative to elicited beliefs) explains behavior.
-In this sense, we propose a decision-oriented means to sidestep defining what a model ``really" believes: when the goal is ultimately to understand and improve model \textit{behavior}, elicited beliefs are a useful measure of internal state if they induce a self-consistent description of how the model makes decisions.
-Our empirical strategy is fully black-box, using only elicited probabilities and observed choices, and is complementary to white-box approaches that analyze internal activations.
-Finally, compared to prior work that tests probabilistic self-consistency (e.g., adherence to probability axioms), our approach yields richer, decision-linked implications.

-Finally, we empirically instantiate this framework across multiple LLM families on clinically grounded diagnostic tasks spanning four medical settings.
-Beyond conventional calibration and discrimination, we evaluate whether elicited diagnostic beliefs are action-consistent, providing a sharper test of whether reported uncertainty is mechanistically meaningful for high-stakes decision support.
-This complements current efforts toward uncertainty-aware clinical LLMs that explicitly model diagnostic uncertainty and its explanation \citep{zhou2025uncertaintyawarelargelanguagemodels}.